-NEUR*2000 Foundations of Neuroscience
+NEUR*2000 Foundations of Neuroscience I (offered Fall only)

 This course offers an introduction to the mammalian nervous system, with emphasis on the structure and function of the human brain.
 General principles of the function and organization of nervous systems will be discussed, providing both an overview of the subject and a foundation for advanced courses.
 Topics will include the physical and chemical bases for action potentials, synaptic transmission, and sensory transduction; anatomy; development; sensory and motor pathways; and the neuroscience of brain diseases.

-NEUR*2000 Foundations of Neuroscience
+NEUR*2100 Foundations of Neuroscience II (offered Winter only)

 This course will emphasize general principles of the function and organization of the peripheral nervous system, providing both an in-depth view of the subject and a foundation for advanced courses.
 Topics will include the physical and chemical bases for sensory transduction in the periphery; anatomy and physiology of sensory and motor systems; peripheral gain; sensory and motor pathways; the neuroscience of movement sense, plasticity and adaptation.
 By the end of this course, students will appreciate the complexities of the peripheral nervous system.
 This will lay the foundation for further integrative topics on the inter-relationship of the whole system and its functional outcomes.

-NEUR*3100 Molecular Mechanisms of Neurological Disorders
+NEUR*3100 Molecular Mechanisms of Neurological Disorders (offered Fall only)

 This course builds upon the knowledge gained in NEUR*2000 and examine the biological underpinnings of central nervous system diseases.
 In the first half of the course, emphasis is placed on molecular events and cellular pathways that are important for proper neuronal and brain systems function in the context of neurodevelopmental disorders.
 The second half of the course will expand upon these concepts by discussing their involvement in various neuropsychiatric and neurodegenerative disease pathologies using recent literature from preclinical and clinical studies.
 Diseases that will be discussed include, but are not limited to, autism spectrum disorders, Rett syndrome, depression, schizophrenia, addiction, and Alzheimer’s disease.
 Current therapies and their limitations will also be addressed.

-NEUR*3500 Techniques in Neuroscience
+NEUR*3500 Techniques in Neuroscience (offered Winter only)

 This course provides an introduction to selected techniques used in Neuroscience.
 Students will investigate and learn key methods in neurophysiology, neuroanatomy, cognitive neuroscience, and molecular and cellular neurobiology, used to address contemporary problems in this multidisciplinary field.
 These techniques are introduced through literature review, hands-on laboratory exercises and demonstrations.
 A diversity of vertebrate and invertebrate model organisms is considered as well as the ethical considerations that accompany the use of animals or human subjects in research.

-NEUR*4000 Current Issues in Neuroscience
+NEUR*4000 Current Issues in Neuroscience (offered Fall only)

 This course consists of guest lectures offered by faculty who are working in the field of neuroscience and complement the seminars given by the students on topics that they have prepared in studying the primary literature.
 Students also prepare and present a major scientific study proposal on a neuroscience topic.